HaileySchmidt26/field_data_augmentation_rf/README.md

 ---
 ## ✏️  Citation
+If you use this work, please cite the paper:

 @article{schmidt2025,
   title={A Novel Approach to Field Data Augmentation with Remote Sensing and Machine Learning in Rangelands}, author={Schmidt, Hailey and Osorio Leyton, Javier and Noa Yarasca, Efrain and Popescu, Sorin and Jones, Justinn J and Wied, Justin P. and Wu, Xinyuan},